Hi there Aunt Vadge,

 There are a lot of misconceptions about precum out there.
 First, research has found that only some men have fertile precum, and some do not.
 This remains true for the lifetime of the man.

-Him having peed many times in between his last ejaculation and this one is useful information, since it’s true that if he had just ejaculated, and then precum came out, his precum would likely contain some sperm from his previous ejaculation.
+Him having peed many times between his last ejaculation and this one is useful information, since it’s true that if he’d just ejaculated and then precum came out, his precum would likely contain some sperm from the previous ejaculation.
 Good thinking.

-It’s also awesome that you know when you ovulate – good work!
-It’s such a handy thing to know about.
-It might be a good idea to consider birth control options – the last thing you need is to get yourself pregnant when you don’t want to!
+It’s also awesome that you know when you ovulate – good work, it’s such a handy thing to know about.
+It might be a good idea to consider birth control options, since the last thing you need is to get yourself pregnant when you don’t want to.

-Unfortunately there is no magic way to know if the precum that touched your vagina was live, and has gotten you pregnant.
-It’s probably safe to say you are not pregnant, but sometimes that little one sperm can get in there and it’s all over.
+Unfortunately there’s no magic way to know whether the precum that touched you was live and has got you pregnant.
+It’s probably safe to say you’re not pregnant, but sometimes that one little sperm can get in there and it’s all over.

-You will only know in a couple of weeks when you do a test, or get your period.
-If you have ovulated, then there is typically no more than 12-16 days until you get your period, so you only have that long to wait.
+You’ll only know in a couple of weeks when you do a test or get your period.
+If you’ve ovulated, there’s typically no more than 12 to 16 days until your period, so that’s all the wait you have.

-We’ve got a morning-after pill cheat sheet here for using regular contraceptive pills as the morning-after pills, and how many you should use from someone else’s pills.
+Another option is our morning-after pill cheat sheet, for using regular contraceptive pills as the morning-after pill – including how many to use from someone else’s pack, which is handy when you can’t get a dedicated one.

 Warmest regards,